-Rule VI of the Supreme Court Rules for the Government of the Bar of Ohio (Gov. Bar R. VI) imposes a biennial registration requirement on each attorney practicing law in the state of Ohio.
+Gov.Bar R. VI imposes a biennial registration requirement on each attorney practicing law in the state of Ohio.
 Each attorney licensed to practice law in the state, except for attorneys who are on inactive or retired status, and each non-Ohio attorney registered for corporate counsel status, must register with the Court on or before the first day of September in each odd-numbered year and pay a \$350 registration fee for active status.
-Effective September 15, 2016, Emeritus Pro Bono status became available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
-The registration fee of Emeritus pro bono status is \$75.
-Further, effective July 1, 2017, attorney spouses of active duty members of the U.S. military stationed in Ohio may seek temporary admission to the practice of law in Ohio under certain conditions.
-The registration fee for military spouse attorneys is \$350.
+Emeritus pro bono status is available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
+The registration fee for emeritus pro bono status is \$75.
+In addition, attorney spouses of active duty members of the U.S. military stationed in Ohio may seek temporary admission to the practice of law in Ohio under certain conditions.
+The registration fee for military-spouse attorneys is \$350.

 Registration fees are reduced or waived for attorneys who are admitted to practice in the second year of the registration biennium.
-Attorneys may during the biennial attorney registration participate in a \$50 voluntary "add on" fee to fund civil legal aid services for low-income populations in Ohio.
+During the biennial attorney registration, attorneys may participate in a \$50 voluntary "add-on" fee to fund civil legal aid services for lowincome populations in Ohio.
 Revenues from attorney registration fees are significantly lower in odd-numbered fiscal years because attorneys are required to register with the Supreme Court during even-numbered fiscal years.

-The Supreme Court imposes monetary sanctions on attorneys who fail to register timely.
-Gov. Bar R. VI imposes a late registration fee of \$50 on any attorney who fails to register by the due date.
-An attorney who remains unregistered more than sixty days after the due date is summarily suspended from the practice of law and must register, pay all outstanding registration fees, and pay a \$300 reinstatement fee in order to be reinstated to the practice of law.
+The Supreme Court imposes monetary sanctions on attorneys who fail to register on time.
+Gov.Bar R. VI imposes a late registration fee of \$50 on any attorney who fails to register by the due date.
+An attorney who remains unregistered more than 60 days after the due date is summarily suspended from the practice of law and must register, pay all outstanding registration fees, and pay a \$300 reinstatement fee in order to be reinstated to the practice of law.

-Attorney Services Fund

-Gov. Bar R. VI registration, late registration, and reinstatement fees are paid into the fund.
-The fund also receives revenue from other sources pursuant to the Rules for the Government of the Bar, including cost reimbursements from disciplined attorneys and civil penalties and costs assessed against persons who are found to have engaged in the unauthorized practice of law.
+Attorney Services Fund Gov.Bar R. VI registration, late registration, and reinstatement fees are paid into the fund.
+The fund also receives revenue from other sources pursuant to Gov.Bar R., including cost reimbursements from disciplined attorneys and civil penalties, as well as costs assessed against persons who are found to have engaged in the unauthorized practice of law.

-Pursuant to Gov. Bar R. VI, Section 14, the moneys in the fund are used to (1) investigate complaints alleging misconduct pursuant to Gov. Bar R. V or Gov. Jud.
-R. II and alleging unauthorized practice of law pursuant to Gov. Bar R. VII, (2) support the activities of the Lawyers' Fund for Client Protection, the Commission on Continuing Legal Education, and the Board on the Unauthorized Practice of Law; (3) fund any activity considered necessary by the Supreme Court for the government of the bar and the judiciary of Ohio; and (4) support any activities related to the administration of justice considered necessary by the Supreme Court.
+Pursuant to Gov.Bar R. VI, Section 14, the moneys in the fund are used to (1) investigate complaints alleging misconduct pursuant to Gov.Bar R. V or Gov.Jud.R.
+II and alleging unauthorized practice of law pursuant to Gov.Bar R. VII; (2) support the activities of the Lawyers' Fund for Client Protection, the Commission on Continuing Legal Education, and the Board on the Unauthorized Practice of Law; (3) fund any activity considered necessary by the Supreme Court for the government of the bar and the judiciary of Ohio; and (4) support any activities related to the administration of justice considered necessary by the Supreme Court.

-Schedule 1 of this Report contains a summary of fund expenditures for Fiscal Years 2017 and 2018 and allocations for Fiscal Year 2019.
+Schedule 1 of this report contains a summary of fund expenditures for fiscal years 2018 and 2019 and allocations for fiscal year 2020.

 II.
-Summary of Fund Activity in Fiscal Year 2018
+Summary of Fund Activity in Fiscal Year 2019

-In Fiscal Year 2018, \$9,632,210 was expended from the Attorney Services Fund.
+Disciplinary-Related Expenses In fiscal year 2019, \$9,619,374 was expended from the Attorney Services Fund.